wavefrontHQ/docs/pages/doc/alerts.md

 **Note** If you created a custom alert target before 2018-26.x and you want to include chart images in notifications to that target, you must edit the alert target's template.
 See [Adding Chart Images to Older Custom Alert Targets](alert_target_customizing.html#adding-chart-images-to-older-custom-alert-targets) for sample setup instructions for updating an email alert target.

-### Interative Charts Linked by Alert Notifications
+### Interactive Charts Linked by Alert Notifications

 An alert notification includes a URL that links to an interactive chart showing data at the time the alert was triggered.
 The [sample email notification](#sample-alert-notification) above displays the URL as a **View Alert** button that you can click to see the following interactive chart: